Hasibul Hasan

 Biography

-He holds an MSc in Electrical Engineering with a specialisation in Solar Economy from LUT University, an MSc in Renewable Energy Technology from the University of Dhaka, and a BSc in Electrical & Electronic Engineering from Bangladesh University of Engineering & Technology..
-His academic work is complemented by industry experience in energy systems and network engineering.
+He holds an M.Sc. in Electrical Engineering (Solar Economy) from LUT University, an M.Sc. in Renewable Energy Technology from the University of Dhaka, and a B.Sc. in Electrical & Electronic Engineering from BUET.
+His academic rigour is complemented by practical industry experience in energy systems and network engineering.

 Researcher information